peterschen/blog/site/content/posts/2024/20240211_protect-snapshots/index.md

 ### Selectively allowing modifications

 But what if there are automated solutions like Google Cloud Backup & DR acting on those snapshots?
 We could include the principals (e.g. service accounts) that these services operate under to the deny policy.
-This would not allow us to excert fine-grained access control and enforce strict seggragation of duties.
+This would not allow us to excert fine-grained access control and enforce strict separation of duties.

 We modify the deny policy to include a condition: